New York Post & Amazon Best Seller!

 Soft Cover US Trade, richly illustrated with archival photos

-and maps, 228 p; Printed in the USA; Also available as eBook.
+and maps, 228 p; Printed in the USA; Also available as eBook and audiobook.

 “Mind blown!
 Transfixed!
 A fascinating non-fiction tale set during the darkest days of the Second World War.
 Richly illustrated with archival photos.”Kathryn AtwoodAuthor of Women Heroes of World War II